Outdoor Decorations For Halloween

-- Make scarecrows from worn out clothing, straw, or newspapers.
+- Make scarecrows from worn-out clothing, straw, or newspapers.

 - Insert light bulbs into old white gloves to glow in the dark.

-Halloween Lights and Things
+Halloween Lights and Glow in the Dark Effects

 Celebrate Halloween in your backyard from late evening and into the night.
 The darkness accented with strategically placed lights will make many items look eerie and spooky.

-Create a spooky decoration painted on an old sheet with glow in the dark paint.
+Create a spooky decoration painted on an old sheet with a glow in the dark paint.
 Hang the sheet against the outside wall of the house or onto an old building or shed.

 - Paint silhouette items black and light up with a spotlight.

 - Paint articles with glow in the dark paint.